scipopt/gcg/doc/resources/users/getting-started.md

 # Executing GCG from the Command Line only
+GCG can be started from the command line without the @ref interactive-menu "interactive menu".
+For example, this is used by @ref u1 "Use Case 1" of the @ref users "Users Guide".

-You can start GCG without the interactive console by executing it with the flag `-c`.
-After that, you give the commands that GCG should do, terminating it with a `quit`.
-Usually, this should at least be
+Using the flag `-c` and the commands that GCG should execute and terminating it with a `quit`, you will just see the input and not be prompted.
+A minimal example is

     gcg -f LPFILE

 with `LPFILE` being a problem file as needed per the @ref input-formats "format requirements".
-All possible command line arguments can be found @subpage exec-args "here".\n The above command will `read` your file, `optimize` it, i.e. calculates the optimal solution and finally terminates.\n\n
+All possible command line arguments can be found in the list down below.\n The above command will `read` your file, `optimize` it, i.e. calculates the optimal solution and finally terminates.\n\n
 Another command could be